wwsd/wwsd.github.io/_posts/2015-11-29-Tags-and-Cats.md

 Let's make an index page for both our categories and tags for our jekyll blog

-First you will need to properly tag and categorize your posts add lines like these in your front matter:
+First you will need to properly tag and categorize your posts, to do this add lines like these in your front matter:

       category: jekyll
       tags: